 - Admission: Advanced tickets are ¥3,500 or ¥4,000 at the door.
 Reduced price tickets are offered in the late afternoon.

-If beer is more your style, the Kyushu Beer Festival in Fukuoka is the place to go.
-You can sample over 20 kinds of craft beers from Japan’s most famous breweries, as well as local delicacies like horse meat sketwers and satsumaage (fried fishcake).
+If beer is more your style, the Beers of Japan Festival (previously known as the Kyushu Beer Festival) in Fukuoka is the place to go.
+You can sample over 20 kinds of craft beers from Japan’s most famous breweries, as well as local delicacies like horse meat skewers and satsumaage (fried fishcake).

 - Where: Maizuru Park, next to Fukuoka Castle, near Ohorikoen Station.